PeterWalter/RepData_PeerAssessment1/PA1_template.md

----
-title: 'Reproducible Research: Peer Assignment 1'
+# Reproducible Research: Peer Assignment 1
-author: "Peter Chifamba"
+Peter Chifamba
-date: "Sunday, November 16, 2014"
+Sunday, November 16, 2014
-output:
-html_document:
-keep_md: yes
----
 ## Introduction
 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a